Art & Parkinson’s

 The Perfect Caregiver

 I seem to have this image of the perfect caregiver in my mind.
-Someone forever self-sacrificing, attentive, focused, never saying the wrong thing, making the wrong move, revealing her stress, her sadness, her anger.
+Someone forever self-sacrificing, attentive, focused, never saying the wrong thing or making the wrong move, revealing her stress, her sadness, her anger.
 Always relaxed, graceful, gentle, maintaining balance and equilibrium.
 Thinking of the next thing that needs doing, acting on it immediately, anticipating, preparing for, fixing all problems.
 And magically finding time for herself, for her friends and family.

 Who is this person?
 Or, more to the point, who does she think she is?
 Where does she live?
 What does she look like?
 If she’s such a good caregiver, she can take care of me too!